digital-blueprint/greenlight-app/README.md

 ## "dbp-greenlight" Slots

-These are common slots for the appshell.
-You can find the documentation of these slot in the [appshell documentation](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell).
+These are common slots for the app-shell.
+You can find the documentation of these slot in the [app-shell documentation](https://gitlab.tugraz.at/dbp/web-components/toolkit/-/tree/master/packages/app-shell).
 For the app specific slots take a look at the [greenlight activities](https://gitlab.tugraz.at/dbp/greenlight/greenlight/-/tree/main/src).